wadiwe/distributedTest/README.md

 # Basic Setup for Browser Test Automation, Distributed Test Execution, Build Automation and Continuous Integration

 ## Testing Paradigms / Test Setup Specifications
+The test setup described below can be used for the following:

 - automated testing
 - data-driven testing